-Chuck Slane has a reputation for being one of the best personal injury litigators in Minnesota.
-He has handled numerous jury trials, and has obtained many six and seven figure verdicts for his clients.
-He has trial experience in many different types of personal injury claims, including automobile accidents, premises liability, dram shop, wrongful death, and insurance coverage cases.
+Chuck Slane has a reputation as one of the best trial lawyers in Minnesota.
+He has handled numerous jury trials, and has obtained many six, seven, and eight figure verdicts for his clients.
+He has trial experience in many different types of personal injury claims, including automobile accidents, premises liability, dram shop, wrongful death, and insurance bad faith cases.

 - Yang v.
 Blaney, verdict for $200,000 for a man that suffered a fractured vertebra.
 The insurance company offered $100,000;

 - State Farm v.
 Hachman, verdict of the full $100,000 policy limit in a coverage dispute with an automobile insurance company.
 The insurer made no offer because they could not possibly lose;

 - Easley v.
 Vang, verdict for $92,000 for a young lady with a muscular injury.
 The insurance company offered $15,000.

 - Guderian v.
 Walters Recycling, verdict for $128,000 for a lady with a compression fracture in her spine.
 The insurance company offered $5,000.